NotOneRing/TEST/learning_code_tf/Sorting_experiment.md

 Figure 7.
-    Demonstration the effectiveness of Pretraining
+    Demonstration of the effectiveness of Pretraining
         1. pretraining M1, M2, M3 of DPPO

         2. Demonstration that all baselines are implemented correctly: